KiandaBPM/docs/content/docs/platform/application-designer/_index.md

     </source>
 </video>

-In the example above, we use a modal dialog to display a simple *warning to the user*.
+In the example above, we use a modal dialog to display a simple **warning to the user**.
 The following are the steps involved to create this:

 1. Choose a process, or create a new process, and select a form in that process to add fields to.
 In the left-hand pane of Kianda Designer, click on **Controls** > **Layout** > **Dialog**.

 2. Click on the **dialog component** to edit the dialog, for example give the dialog a **Title** and then **insert** other fields within it.
 You can add any field to your dialog, for example add Richtext by clicking on **Controls** > **Layout** > **Richtext**.

-3. Give your Richtext field a **title**, and add a **message** in the Richtext body text and use other configurations as needed.
+3. Give your Richtext field a **title**, and add a **message** in the Richtext body text and change other settings as needed.
 Click on **OK** when complete or click on **Close** at any time to exit the dialog box.

 4. To preview how your dialog box will be displayed, you can use the **Preview** button, on the dialog component.